Ryanair CEO says keen on majority stake if decides to bid for Alitalia

-ROME, June 27 Should Ryanair decide to bid for Alitalia, it would go after a majority stake in the loss-making Italian airline, the low-cost carrier's chief executive said on Tuesday.
+ROME, June 27 (Reuters) - Should Ryanair decide to bid for Alitalia, it would go after a majority stake in the loss-making Italian airline, the low-cost carrier's chief executive said on Tuesday.

 Alitalia filed in May to be put under special administration for the second time in less than a decade, starting a process that will lead to the airline being overhauled, sold off or wound up.